lorenzjdr/website/README.md

 # My Personal Website
-My personal website; will be worked on when I have some free time!
+My personal website; I wanted to show a little bit about myself.

-# Why ?
+# Purpose
-I wanted to build a website while also learning React.
+I wanted to build a website while also learning React (among other things).
+I'm having a lot of fun!